 About the Campaign

-ReThink Energy NJ was launched by the New Jersey Conservation Foundation, the Stony Brook-Millstone Watershed Association and the Pinelands Preservation Alliance along with citizen leaders, researchers, economists, lawyers and scientists.
+ReThink Energy NJ was launched by New Jersey Conservation Foundation, The Watershed Alliance and the Pinelands Preservation Alliance along with citizen leaders, researchers, economists, lawyers and scientists.

 This diverse group has joined together to provide the facts on fossil fuels, pipeline risks and the benefits of renewable energy and energy efficiency in the Garden State.